 • EB-5 investors have a distinct statutory argument under INA § 245(n).

-• Every adjustment application should now be prepared as a thorough legal submission.
+• Every adjustment application should now be prepared as a thorough legal and discretionary evidence submission.

 This is a developing policy.
 Several important questions do not yet have clear answers:

-• How heavily individual USCIS officers will apply the memorandum in practice.
+• How heavily individual USCIS officers will apply the memorandum in practice, and how much weight the June 2026 spokesperson statements will carry in actual adjudications.

 • How the memorandum will be applied to Form I-485 applications that were already pending when it was issued.

-• Whether USCIS will issue further guidance specific to particular adjustment of status categories or groups of applicants, and what it will say.
+• Whether USCIS will issue further guidance specific to particular adjustment of status categories or groups of applicants.

 • How the memorandum will be applied to categories without clear statutory dual intent, such as O-1.

-• Whether the policy will be stayed or overturned through the legal challenges that are anticipated.
+• Whether the policy will be stayed, narrowed, or overturned through litigation or later agency guidance.

 This page will be updated as the position becomes clearer.